 Rental Cars

 For the ultimate freedom to explore at your leisure, renting a 4×4 is the way to go.
-While main roads are generally well-paved, many of Nicaragua’s most legendary beaches—like Playa Popoyo and Playa Colorado—require driving down rustic access roads that can get a bit rugged, especially after rain.
+While the main roads are generally well-paved, many of Nicaragua’s most legendary beaches—like Playa Popoyo and Playa Colorado—require driving down rustic access roads that can get a bit rugged, especially after rain.

 Having your own vehicle allows you to chase waves, discover hidden beaches, and visit charming local villages at your own pace.
 Whether you’re cruising to a scenic lookout for sunset or hopping between nearby surf breaks, the flexibility is unbeatable.